 The Voices Against War website is one component of an educational peace project, “Pacifist Women, Men and their Families in Canterbury” co-ordinated by the Disarmament and Security Centre (DSC) in Christchurch, New Zealand.

-Project leader was Dr Kate Dewes, Co-Director of the DSC.
-Lead researcher and writer was community historian, Margaret Lovell-Smith, who as well as writing for the website prepared a series of five lectures presented to the Canterbury WEA in March-April 2016.
-History graduate student Dan Bartlett worked on the project as a University of Canterbury ‘summer scholar’ in December -February 2015-2016 and continued to work for the project in 2016 as a writer and researcher and also uploaded content to the website.
-The project was supported by the University of Canterbury’s School of Humanities and Creative Arts.
-Dr Jane Buckingham, Associate Professor of History at the University, edited the website content, and worked closely with the team.
+The project leader was Dr Kate Dewes, Co-Director of the DSC.
+The lead researcher and writer was community historian, Margaret Lovell-Smith, who as well as writing for the website has prepared and delivered lectures and presentations to numerous community groups.
+History graduate student Dan Bartlett worked on the project as a University of Canterbury ‘summer scholar’ in December-February 2015-2016 and has continued to work for the project as a writer, researcher, and speaker.
+Frank Wills was a summer scholar on the project in 2016-2017.
+The project was supported by the University of Canterbury’s School of Humanities and Creative Arts and is based in the UC Arts Digital Lab.
+Dr Jane Buckingham, Associate Professor of History at UC, edits the website content, and works closely with the team.

-The DSC gratefully acknowledges the financial assistance of the World War I Commemoration Heritage Lottery Fund, Environment and Heritage Committee, Te Tahua Whakamaharatanga ki te Pakanga Tuatahi o te Ao, Te Taiao me ngā Taonga Tuku Iho; Quaker Peace and Service Aotearoa/New Zealand, and the support of the University of Canterbury’s School of Humanities and Creative Arts, in the preparation and maintenance of this website.
-The DSC also acknowledges the UC Digital Arts Lab for designing and developing the website.
+The DSC gratefully acknowledges the financial assistance of the World War I Commemoration Heritage Lottery Fund, Environment and Heritage Committee, Te Tahua Whakamaharatanga ki te Pakanga Tuatahi o te Ao, Te Taiao me ngā Taonga Tuku Iho; Quaker Peace and Service Aotearoa/New Zealand, and the support of the University of Canterbury’s School of Humanities and Creative Arts, in the preparation and maintenance of this website, designed and developed by the UC Arts Digital Lab.
+Further funding was later received from the Peace and Disarmament Education Trust, and from the Ministry for Culture and Heritage, to facilitate the continuation of the project and for the preparation of a book.

 For help with locating and accessing images for the website, the DSC also acknowledges the co-operation of the Macmillan Brown Library at the University of Canterbury, the Canterbury Museum, Christchurch, the Christchurch City Libraries, the Alexander Turnbull Library, Wellington, the Hocken Library, Dunedin and the Auckland Institute and Museum Library.